chrismgentry/rNADEF/README.md

 # rNADEF
 Example scripts for dendro analysis presented at the North American Dendroecological Fieldweek

+Website for this project can be found at: *https://chrismgentry.github.io/rNADEF/*

 Scripts created for the [2019 NADEF](https://sites.google.com/view/nadef/past-fieldweeks/2019) at A.L.
 Mickelson Field Station near Cody, WY

 Sample data made available from previous fieldweeks or provided by instructors.
 Please contact Dr. Stockton Maxwell (rmaxwell2@radford.edu) or Dr. Christopher Gentry (gentryc@apsu.edu) before using the data for examples/projects outside of the NADEF Organization.